Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 Lac Fourchu

 Above: The Ecrins range as seen from the Taillefer in autumn.
 The Meije is the leftmost summit.
 The small but characteristically shaped gash 2/3 into the image is recognizable as the Coup de Sabre, a classic couloir between Pic Sans Nom and Ailefroide.
-The large summit in the middle should be the Ecrins, but I can't really recognize it (maybe it's partially hidden by another minor peak, which is the reason why this peak was unkown until very late into the 19th century).
+The large summit in the middle should be the Ecrins, but I can't really recognize it (maybe it's partially hidden by another minor peak, which is the reason why this peak was unknown until very late into the 19th century).
 Purchase this image on a royalty-free CD archive compilation

 Right: The 'lac Fourchu' (forked lake), under the north face of Taillefer, is accessible with a 20min walk from the tiny village of the Poursolet, if the road is open.